 Wolfson brings many years of experience in the legal field to the district attorney's office.
 He has worked in the public as well as private sectors, most recently as proprietor of Wolfson and Associates, Attorneys at Law since 1990.

 His public sector work includes a past stint in the Clark County District Attorney's Office as well as the United States Attorney’s Office.
 He has also been active with the State Bar of Nevada by serving on the Board of Governors, the Judicial Ethics and Campaign Election Practices Committee, and other bar-related committees.
 Additionally, Wolfson was chairman of the State Bar of Nevada Ethics 2000 Committee, a blue ribbon committee established by the Nevada Supreme Court, to review and bring up-to-date all Supreme Court rules involving attorney conduct.

-Wolfson has been married more than 25 years to former District Court Judge Jackie Glass.
+Wolfson was born in Los Angeles, Calif.
+He received a bachelor's degree in criminal justice from San Diego State University and a Juris Doctorate from California Western School of Law.
+Wolfson has been married more than 28 years to former District Court Judge Jackie Glass.
 They have two daughters, Rachel and Rebecca.